bml-research/data_analysis/excel/excel_11_data_visualization.md

 ![Pivot chart](./pics_11_data_visualization/fig30.png)
 *<sub>Figure 30: Pivot chart.
 Average calories and average calories from fat from different food categories.
 Drinks deselected. </sub>*

-Remember that we also need to include axis titles (now with all categories selected).
+Remember that we also need to include axis titles (now with all categories selected) as well as a chart title.

 ![Pivot chart](./pics_11_data_visualization/fig31.png)
 *<sub>Figure 31: Pivot chart.
 Average calories and average calories from fat from different food categories.
 Axis labels and chart title included. </sub>*